 Managing sensitive employee data is a growing challenge due to increasingly stricter legislation.
 This results in the tasks more and more often being outsourced to lawyers.

 In line with increased demands on individual companies’ internal documentation of their ownership / ownership circles, also known as the beneficial owners, several companies entrust this practical task to their lawyer.

 Law firms can, through the NewBanking Identity platform, gather all necessary information on future owners of bank deposits in relation to larger international equity programs for their employees.

-From the beginning, we have chosen to handle data ownership based on the basic principle that clients own their own data.
-They want to be able to grant access to their data, but they must retain ownership of that.
-For your clients, this means that they can reuse data partly in relation to the cases that have to be handled in-house and partly when they have to use data with another party.
+From the beginning, we have chosen to handle data ownership based on the basic principle that your customers own their own data.
+They want to be able to grant access to their data, but they must retain ownership of it.
+For your customers, this means that they can reuse data partly in relation to the cases that have to be handled in-house and partly when they have to use data with another party.

 We are supplier to several Danish law firms, many of them are in the top 10 segment.
 Here is a great focus on security, encryption, data storage etc. We are aware of the importance of this and are continuously strengthening the platform with certifications and independent audit statements.

 In addition to our focus on security, our customers also expect us to continuously adapt to market developments, both in terms of the increased regulatory requirements that are ongoing and the increasing expectation from partners and customers.

 Most recently, PWC has issued an “ISRS 4400 Report”, and we have committed to obtaining an ISO 27001 certification in 2020.Read about security